skade/yakshav.es/_sources/from-the-rider-down.md

 I'm joking a little here, but I fundamentally believe that the FOSS chat that is built ["From the Rider Down"](https://www.youtube.com/watch?v=FiXsPw6fL0o) doesn't exist, but all fail at modeling users as uniform.

 That being said, I do still believe that Matrix show the most potential for the next cool chat system _if_ they can solve the problem of not only _potentially_ providing many high-quality clients, but also practically.
 [But that's not their mission](https://matrix.org/docs/guides/faq.html#what-is-matrixs-mission).
 I fear we'll end up with a lot of nice crypto, but not many good clients.
-But their current overemphasis of technical subject over social interactions feels like a bike build for spec, not for riders.
+But their current overemphasis of technical subjects over social interactions feels like a bike build for spec, not for riders.

 In the end, Rust has frequently decided to pay the cost of moving platforms in the past. _If_ you want to build the best chat platform for a diverse set of people and needs, I would definitely be interested.